 Relaxation can cause the tongue to extend out of the mouth

+This is probably what’s going on if you notice your dog’s tongue during or after their naps, but it could happen anytime.
 Older dogs might be more likely to blep from relaxation if they’ve started experiencing any age-related muscle decline.
 Neuropathy and other neurological issues can also contribute.
 As Dr. Ahlgrim suggested, it’s a good idea to visit the vet if this is a new or sudden behavior.

-Hanging Tongue Syndrome is self-explanatory, but it’s nothing to worry about
+Hanging tongue syndrome is self-explanatory, but it’s nothing to worry about

 Dental issues can also be a cause of tongue protrusion

-By keeping an eye on your dog’s blepping habits and their general health, you can ensure they stay healthy and comfy while remaining as cute as can be.
+By keeping an eye on your dog’s blepping habits and their general health, you can ensure they stay comfy while remaining as cute as can be.
 Then you can snap as many photos as possible!